Calculational Design of [In]Correctness Transformational Program Logics by Abstract Interpretation: Conclusion

 \section{Conclusion}

-We have shown that the theory of abstract interpretation can be used to design program transformational logics, including (non)termination, by defining their theory as an abstraction of the programming language fixpoint natural relational semantics and then their proof system (useful to support mechanization) by fixpoint induction and Aczel correspondence between set-theoretic fixpoint definitions and deductive systems \cite{Aczel:1977:inductive-definitions}.
-The approach applies to all abstractions of the collecting semantics into a relation.
-For future work, this same principled approach can be used to design hyper logics \cite{dardinier2023hyper}, including dependency logics, to include meta information in predicates with an instrumented semantics (e.g\@. \cite{DBLP:journals/pacmpl/ZilbersteinDS23,DBLP:journals/pacmpl/ZhangK22,DBLP:conf/sas/Vanegue22}), and to extend temporal logics like \cite{DBLP:conf/scc/Pnueli79} to programming languages by structural induction and local invariants \cite{DBLP:journals/corr/abs-2211-09487}. \begin{acks} I thank the participants to the \href{https://www.dagstuhl.de/seminars/seminar-calendar/seminar-details/23281}{Dagstuhl Seminar on ``Theoretical Advances and Emerging Applications in Abstract Interpretation'' 09--14 July 2023} and Jeffery Wang for discussions.
-I thank the reviewers for appreciation and critiscisms, corrections, and useful suggestions, Francesco Ranzato for improvement proposals, and Charles de Haro for numerous corrections. \end{acks}
+\ifshort Related work was moved to the appendix Sect\@. \ref{sec:RelatedWork} \proofinapx. \fi We have shown that the theory of abstract interpretation can be used to design program transformational logics, including (non)termination, by defining their theory as an abstraction of the programming language fixpoint natural relational semantics and then their proof system (useful to support mechanization) by fixpoint induction and Aczel correspondence between set-theoretic fixpoint definitions and deductive systems \cite{Aczel:1977:inductive-definitions}.
+The approach applies to all other abstractions of the collecting semantics into a relation, not necessarily into a logic.
+For future work, this same principled approach can be used to design hyper logics \cite{DBLP:journals/afp/Dardinier23a}, including dependency logics \cite{DBLP:conf/sas/Cousot19a}, to include meta information in predicates with an instrumented semantics (e.g\@. \cite{DBLP:journals/pacmpl/ZilbersteinDS23,DBLP:journals/pacmpl/ZhangK22,DBLP:conf/sas/Vanegue22}), and to extend temporal logics like \cite{DBLP:conf/scc/Pnueli79} to programming languages by structural induction and local invariants \cite{DBLP:conf/lpar/BubelGHS23}. \ifshort